elysemontano/elyse-lecture-notes/react/react-state.md

 For this example, I am making a very simple app that is going to keep a log of the number of miles I run per month.
 I want to be able to see the current number of miles and add miles to the current number.

 #### Starting with Markup
 Let's start by adding some basic static data.
-See a header, the current number of miles, and a button that can increase the miles by one.
+See a header, the current number of miles, and a button.
 Whenever we are using a button, we need to be thinking about some kind of logic, because the button will always be performing some type of action.
 ```javascript
 const App = () =>  {
     return(